 We’ve considered modifying our name/acronym to better reflect us, perhaps to include:

-- Rogue: for our home base (and roguish natures?)
+- Rogue Backpackers: for our home base (and roguish natures?)

-- Slow Backpacking (like slow food): we choose a leisurely pace (1-2 mph) to smell the flowers and enjoy the views
+- Slow Backpackers: we choose a leisurely pace (1-2 mph) to smell the flowers, take pictures and enjoy the views

-- Elder: seasoned, wise?; old in years, but young in legs and heart. how can we hike over passes, yet not be ‘over the hill’?
+- Elder Backpackers: seasoned, wise?; old in years, but young in legs and heart.

 - … suggestions?

-A “typical” trip for us is 3 days/2 nights, with 4-6 of us, to an area of Southern Oregon or Northern California < 3 hours away.
+A “typical” BIG trip is 3 days/2 nights, with 4-6 of us, to an area of Southern Oregon or Northern California within a 3-hour’s drive.

-day 2: day hike, or rest; camp in same spot
+- Day 2: Day hike, or rest, while camped in same spot

-We usually get together every month or two in Ashland for a dinner potluck to show slides of past trips, and propose and talk about upcoming trips.
+We usually get together every month or two in the Ashland area for a dinner potluck to show slides of past trips, and talk about upcoming trips.